 Low positive predictive value may lead to more individuals with a false positive result.
 This could mean that individuals may not have developed antibodies to the virus even though the test indicated that they had.
 If a high positive predictive value cannot be achieved with a single test result, two tests may be used together to help identify individuals who may truly be SARS-CoV-2 antibody positive.

 Q: What if I get different results on two tests from two different laboratories?
 Which one should I believe?

 A: The test results from different laboratories may vary depending on several factors such as the accuracy of the test itself and also how long it may take for your body to develop antibodies after you had the coronavirus infection, if you were in fact infected.
 For this and other reasons, you should always review your test results with your health care provider.

 A: If you have questions about whether an antibody test is right for you, talk with your health care provider or your state and local health departments.

 Q: There are many antibody tests available.
 How do I know if I need one?

-A: Talk to your health care provider or a lab testing center to discuss whether antibody testing is right for you.
+A: Talk to your health care provider or your state or local health department to discuss whether antibody testing is right for you.
 Antibody testing requires a prescription from a health care provider.

 Q: Where can I get an antibody test or a diagnostic test?